CA-bootcamp-s19/event-tickets-exercise-justjohnpark/README.md

   - subtract this from the total stock
   - remove the buyer from the event mapping
   - transfer the funds back to the sender/purchaser
-- Create an endSale function that when called, will transfer the remaining contract balance to the owner and also set isOpen to false.
+- Create an endSale function that when called, will transfer the remaining contract balance to the owner and also set isOpen to false